MarcoHS68/XMLtoDDOP/README.md

 -d1 = Debug: Insert XML and Debug lines into C file as comments

 -f array_name = Name the C array with array_name.
-Without this opzione the array will be named as DDOP_E2IS
+Without this option the array will be named as DDOP_E2IS

 -h = View help informations